nacx/circus/README.md

     make

-If you want to enable debug messages, you can also compile Circus with debug support:
+If you want to enable debug messages, you can also compile Circus with debug support.
+It might be too verbose, so you'd better use it just during development:

-    make debug=1
+    make DEBUG=1

-This will compile the Circus library, run all unit tests, and build all the examples in the *examples* directory, so you can run them.
+This will compile the Circus library and build all the examples in the *examples* directory, so you can start playing with them.
+It is a good starting point to modify the existing examples and make them do some cool stuff :)

+Before you start coding, it is usually a good idea to run the unit tests.
+This way you will make sure everything is working as expected:

+    make test

-If you want to install the library, you can do it as usual to install it in the default location, or you can provide the *prefix* parameter to customize it, as follows:
+If you want to install the library, you can do it as usual.
+It will be installed by default in /usr/local, but you can customize the installation directory by adding the *PREFIX* parameter:

     make install                       # will install Circus in /usr/local make install prefix=<install dir>  # will install Circus in <install dir>